Guidelines for using the Whole-grain logo - read more here!

 • A Partnership logo, which guarantees that a product contains a high percentage of wholegrain, and also has a healthy nutritional profile in terms of fat, sugar, salt, and fibre.

-• The logo was applied on at least 150 products in January 2009, and by June 2012 this number has increased to 553 products.
+• The logo was applied on at least 150 products in January 2009, and by January 2013 this number had increased to 632 products.

 • Production of materials for distribution to bakers and retailers as well as for use in the training of employees (link to the leaflet).

-• A Partnership which now include 29 partners.
+• A Partnership which now includes 33 partners.
 The number of partners has more than doubled since the partnership's establishment in January 2009.

-• An anthropological study of the Danes perceptions and habits in terms of bread and wholegrain.
+• An anthropological study of Danes' perceptions and habits in terms of bread and wholegrain.

 • 5 famous voluntary wholegrain ambassadors from the world of sports and media support the campaign (link to the ambassadors).